Fallout (franchise): Setting

 The series is set in a fictionalized United States in an alternate history scenario that diverges from reality after 1945, following World War II.
-In this alternative atompunk "golden age", vacuum tubes and atomic physics serve as the foundations of scientific progress, while transistors are not as scientifically important in this world.
+In this alternative atompunk "golden age," vacuum tubes and atomic physics serve as the foundations of scientific progress, while transistors are not as scientifically crucial in this world.
 As such, a bizarre socio-technological status quo emerges, in which advanced robots, nuclear-powered cars, directed-energy weapons, and other futuristic technologies are seen alongside 1950s-era computers and televisions.
 The United States divides itself into 13 commonwealths and the aesthetics and Cold War paranoia of the 1950s continue to dominate the American lifestyle well into the 21st century.

-More than a hundred years before the start of the series, an energy crisis emerged caused by oil depletion, leading to a period called the "Resource Wars" in April 2052 – a series of events which included a war between the European Commonwealth and the Middle Eastern states, the disbanding of the United Nations, the U.S. invasion of Mexico and annexation of Canada, and a Chinese invasion and subsequent military occupation of Alaska coupled with their release of the "New Plague" that devastated the American mainland.
-As global situations worsened, the American government became increasingly jingoistic and authoritarian, going as far as having dissidents sent off to re-education camps and experimentation.
-Tensions between the United States and China eventually culminated in the "Great War" on the morning of October 23, 2077, eastern standard time, a two-hour nuclear exchange on an apocalyptic scale, which subsequently created the post-apocalyptic United States, the setting of the Fallout world.
+More than a hundred years before the start of the series, an energy crisis emerged as a result of oil depletion, leading to a period called the "Resource Wars" starting in April 2052 – a series of events caused by global resource scarcity which included a war between the European Commonwealth and the Middle Eastern states (2053-2060) which led to the collapse of both regions, the disbanding of the United Nations (July 26, 2052) the U.S. invasion of Mexico (2051) and hostile annexation of Canada (2072), and a Chinese invasion and subsequent military occupation of Alaska in 2066 leading to the decade-long "Sino-American War" (2066-2077) between China and the U.S. coupled with the emergence of a disease known as the "New Plague" (2053) that devastated the American mainland.
+As global situations worsened, the American government became increasingly jingoistic and authoritarian (2000’s-2077), going as far as having political dissidents and Chinese-American citizens arrested and sent off to re-education camps where they were abused and even experimented on.
+By 2077 the tension between the United States and China had grown to critical levels as the U.S. retook Alaska and invaded mainland China, eventually culminating in the "Great War" on the morning of October 23, 2077, eastern daylight time, a two-hour long global nuclear exchange on an apocalyptic scale, which subsequently created the post-apocalyptic United States, the setting of the Fallout world.